 Instead, I prefer looking for the men who are by nature good guys like Hector, but who had to learn how to become fierce.
 Those guys will have some pointers.

-Theodore Roosevelt, Frederick Douglass, Winston Churchill, and my grandfather are just a few of these “Gentleman Barbarians” that I look to for insights on how to gain an autodidactic education in andreia.
+Theodore Roosevelt, Frederick Douglass, Winston Churchill, and my grandfather are just a few of these “Gentleman Barbarians” who I look to for insights on how to gain an autodidactic education in andreia.